SiFi Bridge Python

 Device Commands

-Control LEDs, motors, and feedback:
+Control LEDs, vibration motor, and event markers:

-# LED control
+# LED control.

 sb.send_command(sbp.DeviceCommand.OPEN_LED_1)